We regulate Victoria's building and plumbing industries. Find out more about our activities.

 The VBA regulates building and plumbing practitioners to ensure the achievement of efficient and competitive building and plumbing industries in Victoria.

-In August 2019 the Minister for Planning issued a Statement of Expectations for the Victorian Building Authority.
+In September 2021, the Minister for Planning, Richard Wynne, issued a Statement of Expectations (SoE) to the Victorian Building Authority for the period of 2021-2023.

 A board of commissioners is responsible for the governance and strategic management of the VBA.